smoeding/puppet-openssl/README.md

 }
 ```

 The parameter `cert_source_directory` is mandatory and has no default value.
 This is the directory on the Puppet server where you keep your certificates and keys.
-This directory does not need to be inside a Puppet environment directory (e.g. below `/etc/puppetlabs/code/environments/production`).
+This directory does not need to be inside a Puppet environment directory.
 It can be located anywhere on the Puppet server.
 But the content must by readable by the user running the Puppetserver application (normally `puppet`).
 So make sure the filesystem permissions are set correctly.

 The module expects to find certificate and key files in this directory.
 Example: